 This course expands utilization of natural forms and color studies begun in Textile/Surface Design IB.
 Color awareness, current color trends, and understanding specific needs of specific markets and products are emphasized.
 Historic research and study are approached as a method of using design and color from the past to create new looks for today's market.
 Intermediate level exercises develop drawing and color skills.
 Portfolio quality croquis and sketches are completed.
 Includes field trips.

 Prerequisite: XSRF4016 Textile/Surface Design IB

-May 31 - August 9 (no mtg.
-7/5) Sat 1:30-4:30pm / 10 sessions /
+Sat 1:30-4:30pm / 10 sessions / limited enrollment